Opportunities that launch.

 The department regards music as a gift of God and as one of the primary means of bringing praise to His name.
 Trinity Christian College music majors have the advantage of excellent, experienced faculty members who will guide them throughout their college careers.
 Students also have access to Chicago’s rich and diverse musical life, including world-class symphonic, vocal, and chamber music, as well as a wealth of jazz, folk, popular, and world music performances.
 Trinity’s proximity to the Chicago area provides students with field study and internship opportunities in churches, performing groups, music publishing houses, and arts organizations.

-After you complete general education and foundational classes in music, you will intensify your understanding of music through courses in music history, theory, conducting, and music education.
+After you complete foundation curriculum and foundational classes in music, you will intensify your understanding of music through courses in music history, theory, conducting, and music education.
 Private lessons in voice, piano, and all orchestral instruments are also available on campus.
 As a Trinity student, you will reap the benefits of learning in Trinity’s Ozinga Chapel, which is equipped with excellent music resources, including a recital hall, rehearsal space, individual practice rooms, and a music computer lab.

 The music program at Trinity will help you develop technical competency in performance, expressiveness in interpretation, and careful analysis in studying music.
 Our music faculty, all Christian professionals and experienced musicians, will illuminate your study of music with a Christian perspective.
 Trinity graduates find success as accomplished musicians through course work, private music lessons, and participation in one or more of Trinity’s ensembles: concert choir, campus choir, honors ensemble, Gospel choir, wind ensemble, jazz band, string ensemble, woodwind quintet, flute ensemble, and brass quintet.